-But many times the type and size of the baby shower venue are influenced by the budget, which leads us on to our second point.
+But many times the type and size of the venue are influenced by the budget, which leads us on to our second point.

 A typical baby shower can cost anywhere between $150 to $1,200 depending on the venue, food and size of the the guestlist.

-Some of this budget will go towards paying for the venue, especially if the baby shower is held in a fancy hotel conference room or private section within a nice restaurant.
+Some of this budget will go towards paying for the venue, especially if the event is held in a fancy hotel conference room or private section within a nice restaurant.